LindaOjo/Lindaojo.com/content/blog/articles/How-to-improve-lighthouse-score-SEO.md

 This is the first article of the Lighthouse Series 🎉🎉🎉

 Don't know how to check your website's Lighthouse score?
-No problem, use my last article <a class="link" href="https://www.lindaojo.com/blog/how-to-check-lighthouse-scores-on-chrome-or-firefox/" target="_blank">How to Check Lighthouse Scores using Chrome or Firefox</a> as a guide.
+No problem, use my last article <a class="link" href="https://www.lindaojo.com/blog/how-to-check-lighthouse-scores-on-chrome-or-firefox/" target="_blank" rel="noopener">How to Check Lighthouse Scores using Chrome or Firefox</a> as a guide.

 In this post, we will be going through tips to improve your Lighthouse SEO score and the overall visibility of your website.